eldang/osm_export_import/OSM_tags.md

 Roads can also be modified by other tags, such as `bicycle=no`, `oneway=yes`, `surface`, `width` or `access`.
 I don't think we need to filter by these, but we should include them in any export of roads.

-## Correspondence to WeoGeo layers
+## Correspondence to Geofabrik's pre-packaged shapefiles

-WeoGeo provide 8 layers, broken down logically rather than by geometry type.
+A shapefile download from Geofabrik is broken down logically rather than by geometry type.
 Here's what they seem to correspond to in the raw OSM data:

 ### Buildings

 This one corresponds almost exactly to OSM polygons filtered by the presence of the `building` tag.
-I'm finding a handful of Nairobi buildings in the Geofabrik export that aren't in the Weogeo buildings layer - I suspect this is just because the Geofabrik export is more recent and they've been added since the last Weogeo refresh, which was in January.
+I'm finding a handful of Nairobi buildings in my OSM export that aren't in the prepackaged buildings layer - I suspect this is just because the shapefiles we're using are older.

 ### Landuse

 This is a subset of OSM polygons, but a superset of polygons tagged with `landuse`.
-The Nairobi National Park boundary, for example, is not tagged with `landuse` but is included in Weogeo's Landuse layer. `landuse=forest` seems to be entirely missing from Weogeo's data.
+The Nairobi National Park boundary, for example, is not tagged with `landuse` but is included in the prepackaged Landuse layer. `landuse=forest` seems to be entirely missing from the prepackaged Landuse layer

 ### Natural